-MM3 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required close proximity to Heritage Asset, Grade 1 listed building East Riddlesden Hall/Grounds. top of the 60 metre (196.85 ft.) stack being almost level with residential properties on the valley sides, the vast radius of emission disposal, production of dust and noise, plus emissions of NOx and CO2 into the air. permitted provided that it can be demonstrated that any impacts of development will not significantly adversely affect people, land, infrastructure, natural resources and the historic environment.
+MM3 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required pumping surface water from the facility into the River Aire, close proximity to Heritage Asset, Grade 1 listed building East Riddlesden Hall/Grounds. top of the 60 metre (196.85 ft.) stack being almost level with residential properties on the valley sides, the vast radius of emission disposal, production of dust and noise, plus emissions of NOx and CO2 into the air. schemes) will be permitted provided that it can be demonstrated that any impacts of development will not significantly adversely affect people, land, infrastructure, natural resources and the historic environment.
 It should also be noted that operators of proposed waste management facilities also need to apply for an Environmental Permit, which will assess the emission from the facility.

-MM4 MM4
+MM4

 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required

 NO REPRESENTATION RECEIVED